The Big Circus: Production

 Irwin Allen announced the film in 1957.
-He intended to produce and direct the film for Columbia and planned to have parts for 40 stars, in a similar manner to how he had produced and directed The Story of Mankind.
+He intended to produce and direct the film for Columbia and planned to have parts for 40 stars, in a similar manner to the way he had produced and directed The Story of Mankind.
 The project would eventually be undertaken by Allied Artists.
+It was one of Allied's most expensive movies at that date with a budget of $2 million.

 Filming began in January 1959 at the MGM studios.
 Allen was interested in making "an exciting colorful show—something the public can't see on television."